milahu/hate-maintainers/README.md

 this is a "game" they play, and we always have the choice

-* do we join their game
+* do we join their game (in the hope to win, cos we have the better reasons)
-* do we refuse to play their game
+* do we refuse to play their game (cos its an unfair game, cos we lose 80% of the time)

 what would bender do? [start a new project, with blackjack and hookers](https://www.youtube.com/watch?v=-94qrgxH35M#title=Bender%20-%20Blackjack%20and%20Hookers)